vt-middleware/ldaptive/docs/guide/connections/pooling.md

 Name | Default Value | Description
-prunePeriod | PT5M | period at which pool should be pruned idleTime | PT10M | time at which a connection should be considered idle and become a candidate for removal from the pool
+prunePeriod | PT5M | period at which pool should be pruned idleTime | PT10M | time at which a connection should be considered idle and become a candidate for removal from the pool ageTime | PT0 | time at which a connection has aged out and should be removed from the pool.
+Zero means no age is enforced. prunePriority | -1 | for prioritized connections, these should be pruned using the age time. -1 means no prune priority is enforced.

+Only available connections can be pruned from a pool, if a pool is under heavy load the prune strategy will not attempt to alter the pool size.
+Idle connections will be removed until the minimum pool size is reached.
+This may produce undesirable results if you're using a connection strategy that will connect to standby servers and you want to reduce the time that those specific connections stay in the pool.
+If you are using an `ActivePassiveConnectionStrategy` or a `DnsResolverConnectionStrategy` the prunePriority can be used to prioritize the removal of less desirable connections.
+For instance, by setting prunePriority=1 and ageTime=PT30M with an `ActivePassiveConnectionStrategy`, you can guarantee that connections with a priority >= 1 are removed from the pool after 30 minutes (if load allows).
+Setting an ageTime may prune the pool below its minimum size, but it will attempt to grow back to its minimum at the end of the prune process.

 A custom idle prune strategy can be configured by setting the prune strategy on the connection pool.